Roberto González Echevarría: Awards and honors

 His Myth and Archive won the 1989–90 MLA's Katherine Singer Kovács Prize and the Latin American Studies Association's 1992 Bryce Wood Book Award, and The Pride of Havana received the Dave Moore Award for the Best Baseball Book of 2002.
 His Lecturas y relecturas won the 2013 Premio Annual de la Crítica (Book Prize in Criticism) in Cuba.

 González Echevarría holds honorary doctorates from Colgate University (1987), the University of South Florida (2000), and Columbia University (2002).
-An international symposium was held in his honor at the Universidad de Puerto Rico, Arecibo in 2002, and an issue of Encuentro de la Cultura Cubana was published in his honor.
+An international symposium was held in his honor at the University of Puerto Rico at Arecibo in 2002, and an issue of Encuentro de la Cultura Cubana was published in his honor.
 He was elected a member of the American Academy of Arts and Sciences in 1999.
 In March 2011, he was awarded the National Humanities Medal of 2010 by President Obama.